Resources and Opportunities

 Fellowship Program for research support to early career health economics researchers

-IHEA is excited to announce the launch of a new Fellowship Program, which has been made possible by funding from the Canadian Centre for Health Economics (CCHE/CCES) and the International Development Research Centre (IDRC/CRDI).
+A new Fellowship Program was launched by IHEA in 2025, made possible by funding from the Canadian Centre for Health Economics (CCHE/CCES) and the International Development Research Centre (IDRC/CRDI).

 About the Fellowship Program